 LONDON, Ky. - The first U.S. prosecution under a new federal law against anti-gay violence ended with a Kentucky jury acquitting two cousins of hate-crime charges while finding them guilty of kidnapping in a 2011 attack on a gay man.

-Prosecutors had argued that Anthony Ray Jenkins and his cousin David Jason Jenkins attacked 29year-old Kevin Pennington at a rural state park because of Pennington's sexual orientation. violating a hate crime law that was expanded in rejected that argument.
+Prosecutors had argued that Anthony Ray Jenkins and his cousin David Jason Jenkins attacked 29-year-old Kevin Pennington at a rural state park because of Pennington's sexual orientation, violating a hate crime law that was expanded in 2009 to cover assaults motivated by bias against gays, lesbians and transgender

+It was not clear why jurors late Wednesday rejected that argument.
 They were whisked away immediately after delivering the verdicts and did not make any comments.